promisegrid/grid-poc/x/rfc/draft-promisegrid.md

    This document describes the wire format and processing semantics for these messages, hereby called “PromiseGrid Messages.”

+   Notably, PromiseGrid leverages:

+   o  CBOR for binary encoding of structured messages. o  COSE for digital signing and optional encryption of messages. o  libp2p as the transport mechanism for robust peer-to-peer communication. o  IPLD and DAG-CBOR for linking messages into a verifiable Merkle
+      Directed Acyclic Graph, enabling replayability and audit trails.

 2. Protocol Overview

    The PromiseGrid wire protocol is built on the following guiding